Retreat to the French countryside for:

 *While we do our best to satisfy your accommodation request, please note that in the event that this is not possible, you will be offered the alternative at the advertised price.

 It is important you are all on the same outward and return Ryanair flight to Limoges to facilitate transfers to and from Le Verger.
 NB.
 Wait for us to let you know when you can go ahead and book your flight, and from which airport.
 Travellers by train can be picked up / dropped off at Limoges-Benedictins rail station at a time which coincides within an hour or so with airport collection/drop offs.
-Group airport / rail station transfer is included.
+We charge £12 per person each way for group airport pick ups and £15 each way for rail station pick ups.
 If you require a separate pick up or drop off, a local taxi costs 140-160 euros and we charge £80.

 What to bring